 - Ben managed a reclaimed lumber company which helped with material cost.
 We also were given a lot of amazing things or through luck and great timing found screaming deals.

-- I managed a campground that helped us TREMENDOUSLY with a place to park and work safely during the conversion process.
+- I managed a campground that helped us TREMENDOUSLY with a place to park and work on our bus conversion project safely.
 We also found a couple of friends willing to let us park the beast at their place during the summer months; even when it was still scary looking!
+Others lent us air compressors, their elbow grease and more.
 They all ROCK!
 This was HUGE and relieved a great deal of stress.
 Thanks, Friends!

 MISCELLANEOUS SUPPLIES: $850

-Insulation, caulking, hardware, etc. the little stuff that somehow adds up to CRAZY TOTALS at Home Depot and Lowe’s.
+Insulation, caulking, hardware, etc. the little stuff that somehow adds up to CRAZY TOTALS online shopping or at Home Depot and Lowe’s.

 We sourced in bulk whenever possible, planning ahead.
 We used mostly reclaimed or solid wood; standard plywood and 2x’s for subfloor, framing, built-in carcasses.

 Exterior & interior.
 We saved +$10,000 by painting the outside ourselves.
-The professional quotes were outrageous but understandable given the massive undertaking that is body work and prep.
+The professional quotes to paint our bus were outrageous but understandable given the massive undertaking that is body work and prep.